Digital Transformation – What is it and what role should my ERP system play?

 - Actions for Future

 The actions for now piece is important.
-Quick wins will help foster the culture required to ensure digital transformation becomes a normative part of your business.
+Quick wins will help foster the culture required to ensure digital transformation becomes a normal part of your business.

 You need to have a modern ERP system in place that will provide the technology bed-rock for your digital transformation strategy.
 No, it won’t address all of your digital transformation objectives but a modern ERP system will enable you to integrate with the appropriate 3rd party technology solutions.
 This will allow you to use best in breed tech solutions for your specific problems that still feed into one fully integrated system that is used across the organisation.
 This is important as all of your technology solutions are now talking to each other and feeding back into one mainframe; your ERP system to provide you with One Version of the Truth.